operand/agency/README.md

 # API Overview

-Agency is an implementation of the [Actor model](https://en.wikipedia.org/wiki/Actor_model) for building AI agent integrated systems.

 In Agency, all entities are represented as instances of the `Agent` class.
 This includes all AI-driven agents, software systems, or human users that may